Transmission/Communication Medium or Channel:

 • An optical fiber cable has a cylindrical shape and consists of three concentric sections: the core, the cladding, and the jacket.

-• In another words, an optical fiber consists of two concentric cylinders: an inner core surrounded by a cladding.
-Both the core and the cladding are made of transparent plastic or glass material which transmit signals in the form of light.
+• In other words, an optical fiber consists of two concentric cylinders: an inner core surrounded by a cladding.
+Both the core and the cladding are made of transparent plastic or glass material, which transmit signals in the form of light.

 • The core is the innermost section and consists of one or more very thin strands, or fibers, made of glass or plastic.